Creedence Clearwater Revival: Tom Fogerty's departure, discord, and breakup: 1971–1972

-Around this time, an overwhelming perception among other band members that John was being overly controlling and domineering within the group was approaching a boiling point.
-Tom Fogerty decided he had enough and resigned from CCR in early 1971 after the recording of Pendulum; his departure was made public the following February.
-At first, the remaining members considered replacing him but ultimately continued as a trio.
+Around this time, an overwhelming perception among the other band members that John was being overly controlling and domineering was approaching a boiling point.
+Tom Fogerty decided he had had enough and resigned from CCR in early 1971 after the recording of Pendulum, with his departure being made public in February of that year.
+The remaining members initially considered replacing him, but ultimately continued as a trio.

-In the spring of 1971, John Fogerty, frustrated with his remaining bandmates' constant complaining that they were not allowed to write and produce their own songs, did an about-face and informed Cook and Clifford that CCR would continue only by adopting a "democratic" approach: each member would now write and perform his own material, with each band member contributing three songs apiece to the next album.
+In the spring of 1971, John Fogerty, frustrated with his remaining bandmates' constant complaining that they were not allowed to write and produce their own songs, relented and informed Cook and Clifford that CCR would continue only by adopting a "democratic" approach; each member would now write and perform his own material with each band member contributing three songs apiece to the next album.
 Fogerty would only contribute guitar parts to his bandmates' songs.

-There are conflicting views regarding Cook and Clifford's reaction to this proposed new arrangement, though all parties seem to acknowledge that Cook and Clifford had wanted more input in CCR's artistic and business decisions.
-For his part, Fogerty recounts that Cook and Clifford were initially excited about this new opportunity to write and perform their own songs free of his meddling, as they had been the ones who asked for it in the first place, and that they only soured on the concept after the record's lack of success (although, Fogerty also mentions a time while recording the album when he refused Cook's request to "fix" one of his (Cook's) songs to make it sound more like other Creedence material, which may have also played a role in the band members' attitudes toward the project).
+Conflicting views exist regarding Cook and Clifford's reaction to this proposed new arrangement, although everyone seemed to acknowledge that Cook and Clifford had wanted more input in CCR's artistic and business decisions.
+For his part, Fogerty recounts that Cook and Clifford were initially excited about this new opportunity to write and perform their own songs free of his meddling, since they had been the ones who asked for it in the first place, and they only soured on the concept after the record's lack of success.
+(Fogerty also mentions a time while recording the album when he refused Cook's request to "fix" one of his (Cook's) songs to make it sound more like other Creedence material, which may have also played a role in the band members' attitudes toward the project.)
 However, other sources imply that Cook and Clifford were resistant to this approach from the start.
 Allegedly, Fogerty at one point insisted they accept the arrangement or he would quit the band.
-Despite the conflict, the trio put its new work ethic to the test in the studio, releasing the Top 10 single "Sweet Hitch-Hiker" in July 1971, backed with Cook's "Door To Door".
-The band toured both the U.S. and Europe that Summer and Autumn, with Cook's song a part of the live set.
-In spite of their continuing commercial success, however, relations among the three had become increasingly strained.
+Despite the conflict, the trio put its new work-ethic to the test in the studio, releasing the top-10 single "Sweet Hitch-Hiker" in July 1971, backed with Cook's "Door to Door".
+The band toured both the U.S. and Europe that summer and fall with Cook's song a part of the live set.
+In spite of their continuing commercial success, relations among the three had become increasingly strained.